Joseph Marin de la Malgue

 Joseph Marin de la Malgue (February 1719 – 1774) was the son of Charles-Paul Marin de la Malgue and continued on in the family military and exploration tradition, entering the colonial regular troops at the age of 13.
-He spent the next 13 years in the Michigan and Wisconsin areas including the Michilimackinac area, west of Baie-des-Puants.
-He was mostly based out of the Baie-des-Puants post, learned the fur trade and became fluent in a number of Indian dialects.
+He spent the next 13 years in what is now Michigan and Wisconsin including the Michilimackinac area, west of Baie-des-Puants.
+He was mostly based out of the Baie-des-Puants post, learned the fur trade and became fluent in a number of Native American dialects.